 4. VOLUNTEER

 Organizations rely on volunteers to do all kinds of work — and it’s a great way to get involved without writing a check or donating anything but your time!
-Following the pandemic, volunteering may look a little different than in non-pandemic times, but there are still countless ways to get involved.
+Following the pandemic, volunteering may look a little different than in pre-pandemic times, but there are still countless ways to get involved.

 Bethesda Project, for instance, offers online and offsite options to volunteer, such as making activity kits for residents, hosting virtual BINGO, or serving as a courier for goods between locations.
 Depending on your comfort level with Covid, there are ways to volunteer virtually, or individually.

-Other groups, like Broad Street Ministry, Valley Youth House, Project HOME and Morris Home, offer a range of volunteer opportunities (Mail-sorting!
+Other groups, like Broad Street Ministry, Valley Youth House, Project HOME and Morris Home offer a range of volunteer opportunities (Mail-sorting!
 Mentoring!
 Personal shopping!
 Mask-making!
 And more!).

 There are also dozens of homeless shelters in Philadelphia.
 Visit their websites or call to find out what their volunteer needs are at this moment.